Adore Delano: Early career

+In 2007, at age 18, Delano auditioned for the seventh season of American Idol under the name Dani Noriega.
+At the time, Delano had been living as a transgender woman but later said that she detransitioned in order to compete on the program.

+American Idol aired from January to May 2008.
+Delano advanced to the semi-finals and became known for her flamboyant personality and outspoken exchanges with American Idol judge Simon Cowell.

-After watching Delano on Idol, Rosie O'Donnell invited her to perform on her R Family Vacations cruise.
-Talk show host Ellen DeGeneres invited Delano to be a guest on her show.
+Following her appearance on American Idol, comedian and television host Rosie O'Donnell invited Delano to perform on her R Family Vacations cruise, and comedian and talk show host Ellen DeGeneres welcomed her as a guest on The Ellen DeGeneres Show.

-Following American Idol, Delano became a YouTube personality.
-On her channel, she performed skits in drag under the names Adore Delano and Angel Baby.
-In June 2009, she released the music video for the song "24/7," featuring sister Diamonique.
+After American Idol, Delano built an audience on YouTube, where she posted comedy sketches and drag performances under the names Adore Delano and Angel Baby.
+In June 2009, she released the music video for "24/7", featuring her drag sister Diamonique.

-2010–present: RuPaul's Drag Race and albums
+RuPaul's Drag Race

 After seeing RuPaul's Drag Race contestant Raven perform at the nightclub Micky's in West Hollywood, Delano was inspired to enter a drag competition at the club, which she won.
 She began performing as Adore Delano in Southern California.
 Along with other RuPaul's Drag Race contestants, she walked the Marco Marco runway for Los Angeles Fashion Week in 2013.
 In December 2013, Logo TV announced her as one of 14 drag queens who would be competing on the sixth season of RuPaul's Drag Race.
 She had previously competed for the season 5 fan-vote, ultimately losing to Penny Tration.
 Adore Delano eventually went on to win three challenges and made it to the final three.
 With Courtney Act, she finished as runner-up to season winner Bianca Del Rio.